Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Limitations

 \section{Limitations}

-While it is common to annotate multi-label emotion using three raters, such as the GoEmotions dataset \cite{demszky-etal-2020-goemotions}, WRIME emotion intensity \cite{kajiwara-etal-2021-wrime} and others \cite{troiano-etal-2021-emotion,suzuki-etal-2022-emotional}, it is recommended that the more annotators, the higher the dataset's quality.
-Based on our scope, we annotate the intensity using only a minimum of three raters.
-In the future, we will plan to release the data with the three annotator-level data and can expand with more annotators.
-The intensity is annotated using three annotators, while the BRIGHTER \cite{bright-muhammad2025} dataset intensity of the corresponding emotion is annotated by five.
-As annotating again using more annotators is advisable, we recommend using more annotators as more annotators result in more quality data.
+Our work is not without limitation and we identified the following limitations with the future directions. \paragraph{Limited Annotators per instance} While it is common to annotate multi-label emotion using three raters per instance, such as the GoEmotions dataset \cite{demszky-etal-2020-goemotions}, WRIME emotion intensity \cite{kajiwara-etal-2021-wrime}, and others, it is recommended that the more annotators, the higher the quality of the dataset \cite{troiano-etal-2021-emotion,suzuki-etal-2022-emotional}.
+For instance, the BRIGHTER emotion \cite{bright-muhammad2025} dataset intensity of the corresponding emotion is annotated by a minimum of five annotators.
+Based on our scope, we annotate the intensity using only a minimum of three raters per instance, and \texttt{amh} has five annotators per instance.
+Future work can add more annotations on top of our three annotators for the more quality of emotion intensity.

+\paragraph{Majority vote limitation} Regarding deciding the final intensity, we determined the intensity label using majority vote and threshold average of the intensity values.
+This approach may not incorporate all the perspectives of annotators, as it is the general drawback of the majority vote.
+We plan to make the annotator-level data publicly available and open it for further exploration to determine the final emotion intensity.
+Alternatively, it can be used to model annotator perspectives without applying a majority vote.

+\paragraph{Limited models evaluation} We evaluated limited LLMs in a zero-shot setup based on our resource limitations.
+This evaluation can be extended by including more open-source LLMs, closed-source LLMs, and various few-shot evaluation setup.
+Additionally, the data can be explored in many ways such as if certain emotions or languages are more subjective than others.